andrewferrier/textobj-diagnostic.nvim/README.md

 *   `d]g` - delete the next diagnostic text (excluding any diagnostic under the cursor)

-If you don't like these keymappings, or want to control which diagnostics are selected, you can disable the default keymappings:
+If you don't like the default keymappings in the table above, or want to limit which diagnostics are selected by them, you can disable the default keymappings:

 ```lua
 use({